Invariant spanning trees for quadratic rational maps: Abstract

 \section{Abstract}

-We study Thurston equivalence classes of quadratic post-critically finite branched coverings.
+The main objects of study are Thurston equivalence classes of quadratic post-critically finite branched coverings.
 For these maps, we introduce and study invariant spanning trees.
 We give a computational procedure for searching for invariant spanning trees.
 This procedure uses bisets over the fundamental group of a punctured sphere.
 We also introduce a new combinatorial invariant of Thurston classes --- the ivy graph.